 - Makes your business more accessible and improves your customers’ experience.

 - When credit options are made available, it opens the opportunity for customers to come back to the business and even set up recurring payments.
+But make sure that your a proper KYC is done with the help of Fully-Verified so that everything goes smoothly.

 - Offering incentives like rewards or punch cards shows your loyalty as a business owner to your customers, and leaves them wanting more.